Ottawa aims to close cycling 'missing links' in new transportation plan | CBC News

 Ottawa aims to close cycling 'missing links' in new transportation plan

-Cycling routes to grow by 50 per cent by 2046 under proposed plan
+Cycling routes to grow by 50 per cent by 2046 under proposal

-Ottawa's transportation committee approved the first part of the city's new transportation master plan on Monday, laying out a vision that aims to see fewer people relying on cars to get around the city over the coming decades.
+Ottawa's transportation committee approved the first part of the city's new transportation master plan on Monday, laying out a vision to see fewer people relying on cars over the coming decades.

 "This is just going to set the path for the next 25 years — that we want safer cycling.
 We want safer walking," transportation committee chair Coun.
 Tim Tierney said.